 About Houghton Library

 Houghton Library is the primary repository for Harvard's rare books and manuscripts.
-Its collections trace the development of Western civilization.
 Materials relating to American, Continental, and English history and literature comprise the bulk of these collections and include special concentrations in printing and graphic arts, poetry, and theatre.
 The collections encompass wonderfully diverse holdings, including:

 - Rare books.
 Books are considered rare when they are scarce in supply or unique.
 The collection includes numerous examples from the age of Gutenberg through contemporary publications.